phan/phan/src/Phan/README.md

 ### Plugin.php

-Deprecated version of plugin system, use PluginV2 instead.
+Deprecated version of plugin system, use PluginV3 instead.

 ### PluginV2.php

+TODO: Reintroduce PluginV2 and its capabilities to Phan 2.0 in terms of PluginV3 to make migration easier.

+This is deprecated, and should only be used if the plugin needs to continue to support Phan 1.x.

+### PluginV3.php

+Introduced in Phan 2.0

 Plugins must extend this class
-(And at least one of the interfaces corresponding to plugin capabilities in PluginV2 folder) and return an instance of themselves.
+(And at least one of the interfaces corresponding to plugin capabilities in PluginV3 folder) and return an instance of themselves.

 ### Prep.php